foundry-rs/starknet-foundry/docs/src/starknet/account.md

 For a detailed CLI description, see [account create command reference](../appendix/sncast/account/create.md).

+See more advanced use cases below or jump directly to the section [here](#advanced-use-cases).

 #### Prefund generated address with tokens

 To deploy an account in the next step, you need to prefund it with either STRK or an equivalent amount of ETH tokens (read more about them [here](https://docs.starknet.io/architecture-and-concepts/economics-of-starknet/)).